pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 kube-controller-manager will need new [RBAC permissions](https://github.com/kubernetes/kubernetes/commit/ff3e5e06a79bc69ad3d7ccedd277542b6712514b#diff-2ad93af2302076e0bdb5c7a4ebe68dd3188eee8959c72832181a7597417cd196) that allow creating ResourceClaims.

-As a future extension, kube-controller-manager could also remove ReservedBy entries that reference deleted objects.
-This could serve as fallback for cases where the entity that normal removes those entries was unable to do so, for example kubelet on a node that shut down unexpectedly.
+kube-controller-manager also removes `ReservedFor` entries that reference deleted objects.
+This is required for pods because kubelet does not have write permission for ResourceClaimStatus.
+Pods as user is the common case, so special code based on a shared pod informer will handle it.
+All other user types can be handled through a generic informer or simply polling.

 ### kube-scheduler